Rearranged Stochastic Heat Equation: Limiting Dynamics: Characterisation and Well-posedness

 This section addresses the weak limits of the schemes.
 As discussed in the introduction, it is expected that those weak limits, say denoted by $X$, should satisfy a reflected stochastic differential equation in infinite dimension, understood in the sense,

-for an initial condition $X_0$ satisfying the assumption stated in the beginning of Section \ref{sec:2}.
-Here, $(\eta_t)_{t \geq 0}$ should be understood as a forcing term that reflects the process $X$ into the cone $U^2$, see Definition \ref{def:1.2:U2}.
-As we said in the introduction, reflected stochastic {partial} differential equations were already considered in R\"ockner, Zhu and Zhu \cite{rocknerZhuZhu2012reflectInfDimConv}, but the results proven therein do not apply to our setting.
-Without access to these results, our approach follows the application of limit theorems to the tested/weak behaviour of the schemes.
-In order to study the forcing term in this case, we restrict the analysis to a smaller class of test functions in the weak formulation, this class being nonetheless sufficient to demonstrate uniqueness of the limit. \wh{Saying smaller class of test functions is a little imprecise since we can still write the above equality in the standard setting.
-And it doesn't seem to follow immediately as a consequence of the above. } Below, we often refer to \eqref{eq reflSHE} - with accompanying conditions on the process $\eta$ - as the {\bf rearranged stochastic heat equation (or rearranged SHE in short)}.
-The reader impatient for the exact solution concept at which we arrive should skip momentarily to Definition \ref{def:existence}, with caution that the fourth condition contains an integral that is defined en route.
+{for $X_0$ satisfying the standing assumption \eqref{eq:assumption:X0}.
+Here, $(\eta_t)_{t \geq 0}$ should be understood as a forcing term that reflects $X$ into $U^2({\mathbb S})$.
+Equations of this type have been treated {in} \cite{rocknerZhuZhu2012reflectInfDimConv}, but in the absence of an integration by parts formula (analogous {to} \cite{Zambotti1,Zambotti2} for the models in \cite{Donati-Martin,NualartPardoux}) these results do not apply in our setting.
+Consequently, our approach follows the application of limit theorems to the tested/weak behaviour of the schemes.
+Below, we often refer to \eqref{eq reflSHE} - with accompanying conditions on the process $\eta$ - as the {\bf rearranged stochastic heat equation (or rearranged SHE)}.
+The reader impatient for the exact solution concept should skip momentarily to Definition \ref{def:existence}, with caution that the fourth condition contains an integral that is defined en route.